Web-Development-Environments-2023/assignment3_3-206182339_318659901/README.md

 ## Summary:
 Ben Gurion University Software and Information Systems Engineering, Web development course Project.
 First, We have created An API YAML file.
-Second, We have developed Backend by the API file we wrote, by using an external API source (spoonacular) and a DB.
+Second, We have developed Backend by the API file we wrote, using NodeJS and express library, and using an external API source (spoonacular) and a DB.
-Third, we have developed Frontend that by picking up a server on a remote desktop and using our backend we created a website of recipes.
+Third, we have developed Frontend using VueJS, by picking up a server on a remote desktop and using our backend we created a website of recipes.

 ## Home Page
 #### In our home page you can find a few random recipes and those you were last viewed.